UM-ARM-Lab/Plant-Selector/README.md

 In order to add more weed data, take a look at scripts/weed_data_collector.py.
 It's a little clunky in how it works, but basically, it assumes you first select a region of the entire point cloud in which you want to model a weed, followed by a selection of a single point.
 You can keep going back and forth through this process until you have a good amount of data.
 Make sure to be using the publishing selector.

 ## Code Explanation
-Below is a quick description of how the current plant fitting models work, most relevant code is found in plant_modeling.py.
+Below is a quick description of how the current plant fitting models work, most relevant code is found in find_centroids.py, facet_region_growing.py, and nearest_prototype_classifier.py.

 ### Weed Extraction
-After making a selection around a weed, the following steps take place:
+Chose between the methods of centroid extraction below by altering the code on lines 29-31 in plant_modeling.py.
+The default method is facet region growing.
+After making a selection around a weed, the following steps take place depending on the algorithm chosen:

+#### Color-based method
 1. Filter the pointcloud with a green color filter
 2. Filter out small groupings of green points
 3. DBSCAN on the remaining green points to cluster groups of green pixels